PerlAlien/Alien-Build-Plugin-Probe-Override/README.md

 # DESCRIPTION

-This [alienfile](https://metacpan.org/pod/alienfile) plugin allows you to override the install type (either `share`, `system` or `default`.
+This [alienfile](https://metacpan.org/pod/alienfile) plugin allows you to override the install type (either `share`, `system` or `default`) on a per-Alien basis.
 All you have to do is preload this plugin and then provide a subroutine override, which takes a dist name (similar to a module name, but with dashes instead of double colon).
 It should return one of:

 - system